Medicine For the Future

 - Develop innovative approaches for drug delivery

 Our multidisciplinary group includes organic chemists, structural biologists, pharmacologists, and pharmaceutical scientists who work collaboratively to utilise state of the art technologies and methodologies.
-We have strong links with the pharmaceutical industry and an important presence in the Lincoln Institute of Health (LIH).
-Our academic researchers also collaborate with the University of Lincoln's Antimicrobial Research Group, CaHRU, the National Centre for Food Manufacturing, and the Schools of Engineering, Chemistry, and Life Sciences.
+We have strong links with the pharmaceutical industry and the Lincoln Institute for Agri-Food Technology, the Lincoln Institute of Rural Health, the National Centre for Food Manufacturing, and the Schools of Engineering, Chemistry, and Life Sciences.

 |Dr Lorna Lancaster||Senior Lecturer – Alternative Antibiotics and Vaccines|

 |Dr Richard Ngomba||Senior Lecturer – Pharmacology and Therapeutics; Neuroscience; Pharmacy Practice|

 |Dr Emma Wright||Senior Lecturer – Biomaterials, Materials science, Materials characterisation, Rheology, Polymers, Wound Healing, Drug delivery|

 |Dr Ahmed Elkerwady||Senior Lecturer - Using computer-aided drug design approaches for lead discovery and lead optimization for new targets in the treatment of serious health problems like cancer, Alzheimer’s, and inflammation|